avast/cactus/README.md

 It is common that the field has different name in the GPB and in the case class.
 You can use `GpbName` annotation to override the expected name - see the example.

-You have the option to either add or not add `List` suffix to the name of the case class field - see `fieldString2` vs. `fieldStringsList` in the example.
+You have the option to either add or not suffix `List` to the name of the case class field when mapping a collection - see `fieldString2` vs. `fieldStringsList` in the example.

 Mapping of complex messages (message contains another message which contains another message) is support.